-Pets in Boston Rental Units
+Pets in Boston rental units

 A common question that many landlords and property managers are asked is whether pets are allowed in the unit.
 This is a tough situation for many landlords and property managers.
 Throughout the Boston area, it is common that rental units do not allow pets.

 Landlord and property manager’s insurance and liability coverage increase with pets in the unit, there are allergy concerns, and the unit is more likely to be damaged by the pet.
-Many people think of just cats and dogs for a no pet policy, but this also includes fish, reptiles, and birds.
-What sort of damage could a fish or reptiles cause?
-They seem harmless.
-They are included in a no pet policy for many reasons.
+Many people think of just cats and dogs for a no-pet policy, but this also includes fish, reptiles, and birds.

+So, what sort of damage could a fish or reptile cause?
+They seem harmless, after all, but they are included in no-pet policies for many reasons.
 If a medium to large fish tank were to break, the water from the tank would leak onto the floor.
 The water would then go into the unit below, causing damage to the floor and ceiling.
-Others cause allergies for other people living in the building.
+These pets can also cause problems with allergies for other people living in the building.

 Can I convince my landlord to allow my pet?